gregheffner/locust/README.md

 This README will guide you through the process of downloading and configuring the Locust app.

+## Blog
+Check out the blog write-up about this at https://greg.heffner.live/image/pages/2024/Sept/smoketest.html

 ## Downloading Locust

 First, download my repo and Locust app from the official repository and run it: